corda/corda/docs/source/upgrade-notes.rst

 * There is no longer a ``NodeInfo.advertisedServices`` property.

   The concept of advertised services has been removed from Corda.
+This is because it was vaguely defined and real world apps would not typically select random, unknown counterparties from the network map based on self-declared capabilities.
+  We will introduce a replacement for this functionality, business networks, in a future release.

 Gotchas
 ^^^^^^^